The Godfather locations from Palermo: Private day trip

 - Free cancellation 24 hours before departure

-- Entry/Admission tickets to paid attractions in Corleone, Segesta, and Erice should be purchased separately unless specified otherwise
+- Entry/Admission tickets to paid attractions Corleone, Segesta, and Erice should be purchased separately unless specified otherwise

 - Meals, snacks, and gratuity are not included